 But the market does not always top out when the underlying fundamentals peak; it tops out only when expectations reach their maximum.
 When the market does not follow the fundamentals, and instead goes far in the opposite direction, it’s in the grip of a dangerous circularity, when buying begets buying, and higher prices lead to higher prices.
 This loop can lead to a bubble.
 In reverse, to an age of anxiety.

 Extreme conditions call for extreme detachment.
 To stay safe and prosper in bubbles or slumps, you will need other tools besides Brock Value, like trendlines.

 Predicting future returns

 Brock Value can help you estimate future returns.
-Valuation is functionally equivalent to expectation, which is negatively correlated to ten-year returns.
+Valuation is functionally equivalent to expectation, which is negatively correlated with ten-year returns.
 Expectations are perverse.
-High expectations, like those observed during the Go-Go Years and the Internet Bubble, come before periods of low returns.
+High expectations, like those observed during manias such as the Go-Go Years and the Internet Bubble, come before periods of low returns.
 Low expectations, formed in the gloom and despair of hard times, herald years of high returns.
 Use BV to define your own expectations, apart from the crowd.
 Extreme valuation is a window on the future — and your future — in the market.

 Beware the numbers

 To buy and sell based on a mathematical formula, on substance — on fundamental analysis — makes sense to investors who need logical reasons to buy and sell.
 But as Ben Graham relates, in the stock market the old order always gives way to a new order.
 And the more complicated the formula, or the more it depends on predictions, the sooner it stops coming up with the right answers.